-STUDENT ARRIVAL AND DEPARTURE
+STUDENT ARRIVAL and DEPARTURE

-EMERGENCY CONTACT & PROCEDURES
+EMERGENCY CONTACT and PROCEDURES

 The parent/guardian and contacts listed during registration will be contacted for emergencies.
 In case of medical or life-threatening emergency, the instructor is authorized to contact emergency medical services (9-1-1) for assistance and transfer of care.
 Any costs incurred as a result are the responsibility of the parent/guardian.

-INTERNET, COMPUTER AND MOBILE DEVICE USAGE
+INTERNET, COMPUTER and MOBILE DEVICE USAGE

 Students will have access to the Internet on the computers used in each class.
 To a reasonable extent possible, students will be protected from access to inappropriate materials through Safe Google Search and/or other blocking software.
 Because information on the Internet appears, disappears, and changes, creating a “safe environment” is impossible.
 Instructors will provide parameters for students to work as safely as possible to achieve the course goals.
-Students must not share personal information (names, emails, addresses) on websites or communicate externally (e.g. FaceBook, SnapChat and other social media platforms) while in class.
+Students must not share personal information (emails, phone numbers, addresses) on websites or communicate externally (e.g. FaceBook, SnapChat and other social media platforms) while in class.
 Cell phone or other personal device usage is not allowed during class.
 Parents and guardians are asked to discuss internet safety and rules with their child.
 Students are responsible for appropriate behavior on the school computer network just as they are in the classroom.
 Students are expected to use computer and robotics and other supplied equipment in a careful manner as instructed.
-Students that do not adhere to the internet, computer and equipment usage policy may be dismissed at the discretion of the instructor.
+Students that do not adhere to the internet, computer and equipment usage policies may be dismissed at the discretion of the instructor.